XanDDemoX/ESOAutoMailReturn/README.md

 An addon for The Elder Scrolls Online which automatically returns any mail with attachments received from another player that starts with one of the following subject prefixes:

 * /r
+* /b
 * /ret
 * /return
+* /bounce
+* return
+* bounce

 Optionally any other text may follow the subject prefix e.g:

 /r Extract Items

-Currently Mails are returned upon receipt and character login with a 1 second delay between each.
+Currently Mails are returned upon receipt and character login with a 1.25 second delay between each.

 Installation
 =============